-Students from any school or college interested in interning for the City of Bridgeport should contact Dr. Jim Simon, associate dean of the College of Arts and Sciences.
+Students from any school or college interested in interning for the City of Bridgeport should contact Dr. Brian Walker, associate dean of the College of Arts and Sciences.
 Learn more information about the internship program.

 The Career Planning Center provides resources and support to assist Fairfield students in identifying internships including non-credit positions.
 A great place to start is the Career Planning's Internship FAQs site which includes information on how to find an internship.

 In addition, the Summer Internship Recruiting Program at Fairfield offers students the opportunity to gain meaningful career related experience in an area related to their occupational goals.
 Typically these are available to full-time undergraduate students during their junior year.
 On occasion employers do open their opportunity to sophomores.

 On-campus recruiting for summer internships takes place during the fall and spring.
 We are committed to working with you to help you as you begin the internship search process.

 The Fairfield University Career Planning Center utilizes Stags4Hire to coordinate the campus recruiting process.
 All students have an account that they can logon to from my.fairfield.

 - To sign into Stags4Hire, students log on to my.fairfield and click on the Stags4Hire icon on the main page.
 We will be communicating with you about events and program additions or changes through this system.

 - Once you are in Stags4Hire you will have access to upload your resume and apply for jobs and internships.
 All interview schedules are handled through the system for on-campus recruiting (OCR).
 Employers can also access your resume through our Resume Book and directly e-mail you if they wish to interview you for a position.
 Information about employers who will be hosting information sessions will be available on the calendar tab on your personal homepage.
 Announcements will be posted in your news feed.

 - Stags4Hire allows you access 24/7 so you can find out about up-to-the-minute changes.